fedushare/ecp-ssh-demo-environment/README.md

     * Login with a username and password listed in [idp/identities.sql](/idp/identities.sql).
     * Look in the Apache environment section to see attributes released by the IdP and attribute authority.

+6. Open the [Moonshot Identity Selector](https://wiki.moonshot.ja.net/display/Moonshot/User+Guide) by running `moonshot` in a terminal in a graphical environment.
+Add an identity by following the instructions in the [user guide](https://wiki.moonshot.ja.net/display/Moonshot/User+Guide).
+The username and password should match one of the identities listed in [idp/identities.sql](/idp/identities.sql).

-6. Open two terminal windows.
+7. Open two terminal windows.
     * In one, start the ECP sshd process.
         * `vagrant ssh sp`
         * `sudo su`